BROC helps inmates learn financial skills

 “A lot of it is encouraging people.
 We’ve all made mistakes with our money.
 We’ve all struggled with money.
 We’ve all wanted some of those bigger assets in life and felt maybe like you couldn’t get to that goal, but I can assure people that you can,” she said.

-According to Faris, some of the inmates who have been released have come to see her at BROC’s offices on Union Street to talk about credit rehabilitation or find resources for starting a business.
-She said some of the inmates realize their time in prison makes it harder to find jobs so they turn to entrepreneurship for self-employment.
+According to Faris, some of the inmates who have been released have come to see her at BROC’s offices on Union Street to talk about credit rehabilitation or finding resources for starting a business.
+She said some of the inmates realize their time in prison makes it harder to find jobs, so they turn to entrepreneurship for self-employment.

 “Come see us, and we’ll do whatever.
 We have housing counselors here.
 We have a food shelf.
 We’ll help you apply for food stamps.
 Sometimes it can be mind-boggling (but we can help with questions like) ‘What agency do I start at?
 Who do I go see?
 Where do I go?’
 We’re kind of good at that here,” Faris said.